iceland south west skogafoss tiny figure istk

 Start off in the old fishing town of Borgarnes, the gateway to Snaefellsness.
 It is a majestic setting and it will be evident why many Icelandic sagas were set here.

-You will also see Barnafoss, a tumbling, white water fast flowing river and offers very different scenery and landscape to Hraunafossar.
+You will also see Barnafoss, a tumbling, white water-flowing river that offers a very different scenery and landscape to Hraunafossar.

 Reykjavik or Reykjanes Peninsula, then home.